web3-master/eth-lending-market/README.md

 > React.js: For our front end building.

-> ipfs: Decentralized storage service.
-We stores all images and metadata here.
+> TypeChain: Typescript code generator for smart contracts.

 ### 📝 Description

-This is react.js based decentralized front-end application for our animal owners and buyers.
+This is react.js based decentralized front-end application for decentralized lending borrowing market.
 Now it has the following features.

 1. Wallet connection.
    It only supports MetaMask now but I will grow this to support many more wallets.
-2. Mint.
+2. Dashboard.
-   Any user can mint his/her own animal's NFT here.
+   Any user can lend/borrow his/her own assets with colateral.
 3. Market.
-   All animals' NFTs are listed here.
+   All assets are listed here.
-   It's very simple now, but will have many more interesting features soon.(like OpenSea)
+4. Faucet.
+   Airdrop underlying ERC20 tokens so that users can use for test.